-Linking irrigation to crop temperature can improve the efficiency and profitability of water use, thus optimizing crop yields and conserving natural resources.
+- Linking irrigation to crop temperature can improve the efficiency and profitability of water use, thus optimizing crop yields and conserving natural resources.

-The Hydrodynamic Pressure (HDP) Process--known to make whole-muscle meats more tender--may also reduce food borne pathogens like Escherichia coli.
+- In a ground-breaking study, ARS scientists screened (HDP) Process--known to make whole-muscle meats more tender--may also reduce food borne pathogens like Escherichia coli.

-Blueberries, cranberries and huckleberries--like dark-skinned bunch grapes--contain resveratrol, a potential anticancer agent.
+- A delicious, vine-ripened Blueberries, cranberries and huckleberries--like dark-skinned bunch grapes--contain resveratrol, a potential anticancer agent.